In terms of metabolic importance, Iodine is deemed the next most essential (trace) nutrient after iron and Vitamin D.

 Simply put: Iodine deficiency = compromised thyroid hormone production (Baratosy: 2005).
 Iodine is essential for the making of thyroid hormone; thyroid hormone has the most profound influence on body functioning and hair growth.

 In 2008 Professor Creswell Eastman from the Australian Council of Control (Iodine Deficiency Disorders) – urged food manufacturers to again add Iodine to their products.
 His statement arose from a national study which found almost half of all Australian children of primary school age revealed Iodine deficiency.
-It’s believed that >70% of ALL Australians are Iodine deficient to some degree.

 Why optimised Iodine levels are so essential for Women: